-Originally built in 1917, it is one of only three buildings of its type and size remaining in the country and is recognized on the National Register of Historic Places.
-It originally served as a cotton compress facility and was one of the largest cotton warehouses in the state.
+Palmetto Compress (c.
+1918) is listed on the National Historic Registry.
+Taking up half a city block, the 4-story structure is one of only three buildings of its type and size remaining in the country.
+Together with Columbia-based architect Garvin Design Group, Triangle restored Palmetto Compress Warehouse and repurposed it as a unique retail and apartment building.
 The building actually faced demolition in 2012 but was saved by a grassroots effort.
-This rehabilitation project focused on preserving the original warehouse form, while giving it new life as an apartment and retail building.
-It houses one, two, and three bedroom apartments and includes a state of the art fitness area, open air atrium, covered porches, and two large bays for retail.
-Palmetto Compress has won multiple awards for historic preservation and now helps anchor a transforming district between downtown Columbia and the riverfront.
+The rehabilitation project focused on preserving the original warehouse form, while giving it new life as an apartment and retail building.
+Palmetto Compress now helps anchor a transforming district between downtown Columbia and the riverfront.

 In 2017, during a ceremony at the State House, Triangle Construction Company, along with Garvin Design Group and PMC Property Group, were on hand as Palmetto Compress received the SC Historic Preservation Award from Governor Henry McMaster.
 The Honor Awards celebrate successful and exemplary historic preservation projects around the Palmetto State.